ethereum/ethereum-org-website/src/content/developers/tutorials/yellow_paper_evm/index.md

 - **δ<sub>w</sub>=∅**

-  If the opcode is not defined, then the items popped out for it are undefined.
+  If the number of items popped for an opcode is undefined, then the opcode itself is undefined.

 - **|| μ<sub>s</sub> || < δ<sub>w</sub>**